KingricharVD/astra/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build LUX in Unix.
+Some notes on how to build ASTRA in Unix.

 Note
 ---------------------